hello-robot/stretch_ai/docs/discord_bot.md

 ![Bot Token](images/discord_bot_token.png)

 Get the token from the Bot tab.
+If this is the first time you used this discord app, you can just click `Reset Token`

 Then set privileged intents to let it send messages, send images, and join the server.